PreetKathuria/Portfolio/README.md

-# My Portfolio as starting to my Web Developer Journey
+# My Portfolio as starting to my Web Designing Journey